yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 For mitigations, see <xref target="key-entropy"/>.

-## Multiplicity of JSON encodings

-Previous versions of the JSON format such as the obsoleted {{RFC7159}}
-allowed several different character
-encodings: UTF-8, UTF-16 and UTF-32.
-This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8.
-However older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.

-For mitigations, see <xref target="use-utf8"/>.

 ## Incorrect Composition of Encryption and Signature

 Some libraries that decrypt a JWE-encrypted JWT to obtain a JWS-signed object do not always validate the internal signature.

 For mitigations, see <xref target="validate-crypto"/>.

+## Plaintext Leakage through Analysis of Ciphertext Length

+Many encryption algorithms leak information about the length of the plaintext, with a varying amount of leakage depending on the algorithm and mode of operation.
+This problem is exacerbated when the plaintext is initially compressed, because the length of the compressed plaintext and thus, the ciphertext, depends not only on the length of the original plaintext but also on its content.
+See {{Kelsey}} for general background on compression and encryption, and {{Alawatugoda}} for a specific example of attacks on HTTP cookies.

+For mitigations, see {{no-compression}}.

 ## Insecure Use of Elliptic Curve Encryption